-It is noteworthy that some path sequences that are exactly the same as those in the path sequence set.
-To avoid the increase of the identical sequences, we do not add them to the sequence set $\mathcal{X}$ and store the number of identical sequences in a mass vector $\vec{m}$.
-For example, the $i$-th element in $\vec{m}$ denotes the number of sequences which are identical to the $i$-th path sequence in $\mathcal{X}$.
-In doing so, we obtain two mass vectors $\vec{m}_1$ and $\vec{m}_2$ respectively belonging to $\mathcal{X}_1$ and $\mathcal{X}_2$.
+It is noteworthy that some path sequences are exactly the same as those in the path sequence set.
+To avoid an increase of identical sequences, we do not add them to the sequence set $\mathcal{X}$ and store the number of identical sequences in a mass vector $\vec{m}$.
+For example, the $i$-th element in $\vec{m}$ denotes the number of sequences that are identical to the $i$-th path sequence in $\mathcal{X}$.
+In doing so, we obtain two mass vectors $\vec{m}_1$ and $\vec{m}_2$, respectively belonging to $\mathcal{X}_1$ and $\mathcal{X}_2$.